Charlotte, Life? or Theater?

 MAKE YOUR RESERVATIONS HERE!

-Doors open at 4:30PM, the concert will begin at 5:00PM
+Doors open at 4:30PM; Performance begins at 5:00PM

 Reservations can also be made at the door.